 Twyla attended a high school with 5,000 students.
 The classes were huge and often teachers didn’t remember if they had her in a class, or which one.
 There was little time for one-on-one help.
 Our 11:1 student-to-faculty ratio was very appealing.
 “I am a fan of the smaller classes, and it was a nice transition.
 The whole-person individual education they talk about at SAU is something you really see.
 I’ve experienced it," she says.

 How are you involved at SAU?

 Twyla is creative and likes to perform, and found numerous ways to get involved.
 She’s a member of the SAU Dance Company, University Chorale, and Bella Voce (women’s acapella).
 She's the cardio dance instructor for student fitness classes and assists the Art Department and Catich Gallery with marketing.
 Twyla has several part-time jobs, and her work experience is highly valued by her professors.
 They often ask her to share her professional experiences with the class.
-After living on campus for three years, Twyla transitioned into an apartment off campus.

 What do you value most about your Ambrosian experience?